Welcome to today's edition of the Rush 24-7 podcast.

 Everything in the world he could to fight terrorism and confront and defeat those guys with subpoenas.

-We're gonna go back first, lifting some audio from Rush the TV show, March 8th, 1994.
+We're going to go back first, lifted some audio from Rush the TV show, March 8th, 1994.

 The Hillary Clinton story basically is this.